binhollc/MissionControlTowerSDK/README.md

 ## Executing the Sample Apps

-The sample app uses the dynamic library, which executes the bridge.
-This means that BOTH the bridge executable AND the library must be reachable in the path.
-Before executing the app, you should add the directory that contains the bridge executable AND the directory that contains the library to the PATH environment variable.
+The sample app uses the dynamic library, which executes the bmcbridge.
+This means that BOTH the bmcbridge executable AND the library must be reachable in the path.
+Before executing the app, you should add the directory that contains the bmcbridge executable AND the directory that contains the library to the PATH environment variable.

 Alternatively, you can prepend the PATH variable to the command execution: